leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 type ``Type``.
 You can also declare new constants and constructors for
 types:

+[chris] "constants and constructors" is confusing, I only see constants below.
+Some are simple types some are constant functional types.
+I guess you could say all functions are "constructors" in that they return something, so they "build" that return type... but still not very clear... always like to reduce as much as possible the number of "unique terms" used to define things... so far it seems like the Lean vocabulary is huge compared to other languages.

 ```lean
 constant α : Type
 constant β : Type